-Now this picture was taken right near the actual waterfall, in a cave (I’ll explain how you can get there in this article) and it is actually one of the most famous, iconic pictures of the location itself.
+Now this picture was taken right near the actual waterfall, in a cave (I’ll explain how you can get there in this article shortly) and it is actually one of the most famous spots to take if you visit this place.

-After visiting it, I have to say a few things:
+After visiting it and Mt.
+Charleston I have to say a few things:

 I enjoyed the hike (it wasn’t long, but it was snowy and slippery, so it did slow us down.
 Get some good hiking shoes if you go).